ogerenko/Task-planner-2.0/README.md

+# Question for mentor
+Can I use this project for portfolio too or this project not so good???

 # Todo app

 Simple but useful application for your tasks.
 Written on react using the framework css bulma for design.